 I elicited help from a proper expert: none-other than the best car salesman in Britain!

-Jamie is charming of course, but what’s surprising is how he speaks more like a marketer than a salesman.
+Jamie is charming of course, but what’s interesting is the way he speaks more like a marketer than a salesman.
 We discuss his Social targeting strategy; how he researches passion points of the local community to leverage specific product benefits and create associated events.
 How broadcast media is often so imprecise that it often creates confusion and a barrage of cold leads (Jamie has ideas on how to fix this, too).
 And similar to the CEO mentioned earlier, he describes his role in sales as “Removing barriers…my role is ultimately to minimise effort for the consumer”.
-Fascinatingly, this resonates with terminology we use at Thunderhead in describing customer-driven journeys – clearly, our worlds are already colliding.

 Perhaps the view of a salesman – someone who develops exceptional personal relationships – would resonate as we consider multichannel customer buying experiences?